pherklotz/kubecfg/README.md

 - Download the file for your system from the release section
 - Rename the file to kubecfg
 - Add the directory to your PATH variable

+# License
+The project is under the Apache 2.0 License